atlas-doc/doc-sabre/atlas-api-documentation/api-reference/shopping-and-ticketing/verify.md

 * When there is no price change, the "original" and the "new" price and tax will always be the same.
 * When there is price change, there will be some difference between the "original" and the "new" price and tax.
+* If paymentMethod in the request is 5（MoR）the MoR currency will be returned and amount in “VendorFare” and it’s paymentFee in cardChargeList.
+The paymentFee amount will not be added to the “VendorFare”.
+* If paymentMethod in the request is 3（VCC Passthrough）the VCC Passthrough currency will be returned and amount in “VendorFare” and it’s paymentFee in cardChargeList (if any).
+The paymentFee amount will be added to the “VendorFare”.

 {% endhint %}